vacp2p/rfc/content/docs/rfcs/35/README.md

 Diffie-Hellman public keys can be trasmitted in clear or in encrypted form with authentication data attached.
 To distinguish between these two cases, public keys are serialized as the concatenation of the following three fields:

 - `flag`:
 is equal to `1` if the public key is encrypted;
 `0` otherwise (1 byte);
 - `pk`:
-if `flag = 0`, it contains an encoding of the coordinates of the public key.
+if `flag = 0`, it contains an encoding of the X coordinate of the public key.
-If `flag = 1`, it contains a symmetric encryption of an encoding of the coordinates of the public key;
+If `flag = 1`, it contains a symmetric encryption of an encoding of the X coordinate of the public key;
 - `pk_ad`:
 if `flag = 0`, it is empty;
 if `flag = 1`, it contains the authentication data for `pk`;

 As regards the underlying supported [cryptographic primitives](#Cryptographic-primitives):
-- `Curve25519` public keys coordinates are encoded in little-endian as 32 bytes arrays;
+- `Curve25519` public keys X coordinates are encoded in little-endian as 32 bytes arrays;
 - `ChaChaPoly` authentication data consists of 16 bytes (nonces are implicitely defined by Noise [processing rules](http://www.noiseprotocol.org/noise.html#processing-rules)).

-In supported Noise protocols,
-parties' static keys are always transmitted encrypted, while ephemeral keys MAY be encrypted after an handshake is complete.
+In all supported Noise protocols, parties' static keys are transmitted encrypted, while ephemeral keys MAY be encrypted after a handshake is complete.

 ### Padding